Try find carnival masks in Tenerife shops... It's not easy.

 It was bought in Tenerife and stood the test of time.

-Also, wouldn't you feel uneasy that Spanish terrorists with masks like the ETA from the north could hurt you?
+Also, wouldn't you feel uneasy that Spanish terrorists with masks like the ETA from the north or worse from elsewhere could hurt you?
 This is rather a threat for mainland Spain but might have discouraged production as well as imports of masks.

 In case you bought yourself a cheap cellular telephone in 2011 for about €30 with €12 credit on it, don't forget that you must register it with your passport in your name, as it is seen as just as dangerous as a carnival mask, because of these so called "outlaws".
 They are feared to hide behind stolen smartphones.
 Your phone might be cut if you don't comply within one week.